 4. Keep the drone within your sight and fly only during good visibility conditions.

 The rules of Singapore drone guidelines are not specific about night flights, but when it comes to the drones they are actually more visible during the night, so we take it as night is situation with good visibility conditions.
 We actually asked security (despite he is not representing official body) if it’s possible to fly around Flyer during the night and he allowed us.

 5. The last rule to mention, but probably the most obvious is not to fly within 5km of any airport/military base or within restricted and protected areas.
 Here is the link to the official map of Civil Aviation Authority which shows all prohibited areas.

 In short the most interesting part around Marina Bay, Gardens of the Bay and National Stadium are free to fly.

 You can check official website of Singapore Civil Aviation Authority from where we extracted these rules and created this Singapore drone guidelines.

-If you plan to fly beyond any of these rules or fly for commercial purpose, you should apply for Permit from Civil Aviation Authority of Singapore.
+If you plan to fly beyond any of these rules or fly for commercial or educational purpose, you should apply for Permit from Civil Aviation Authority of Singapore.